Note: Organizations and Workspaces are available only on the Team plan and above.

 - Manage members: Workspace admins

-Security note: Organization admins cannot access your personal workspace flows.
+Security note: Organization admins cannot access your personal workspace workflows.
 Your personal workspace is truly private to you.